I reminisce a work hard / party hard lifestyle in one of the most happening cities in the world, in my early 20's. London was the place to be.

-During my lunch break, I'd meander through some of the back streets of the West End, browsing boutique shops and department stores, partake in a spot of window shopping, and stop by Marks and Spencer for my takeaway sandwich to take back to the office.
+During my lunch break, I'd meander through some of the back streets of the West End, browsing boutique shops and department stores, partake in a spot of window shopping, and stop by Marks and Spencer for my takeaway sandwich and packet of Percy Pigs to take back to my desk.

 :: Wikipedia ::